 As a consequence, insurance companies are basically free to recommend the least costly sinkhole repairs in an effort to save money – which often proves to be inadequate to remedy the situation.

 However, when these insufficient sinkhole repairs fail, Florida homeowners need to know that they have options available.
 For instance, insurance companies are obligated to complete sinkhole repairs in Florida, even if the repair costs are greater than policy limits.

-Seek assistance if involved in a Florida sinkhole dispute
+Seek Assistance if You Are Involved in a Florida Sinkhole Dispute

 Tragically, the number of sinkhole insurance claims has almost tripled in Florida from 2006 to 2010, according to a report issued by the Florida Office of Insurance.
 With such a drastic increase in claims, insurance companies will likely be more aggressive than ever when evaluating these claims.
 Accordingly, if your home has suffered damage due to Florida sinkhole activity and the insurance company is giving you the run around, it is often a good idea to speak with an experienced sinkhole damage attorney.
 A skilled attorney can not only provide helpful advice but also assist in the exasperating insurance claims process.